 A miserable conman and his partner pose as Santa and his Little Helper to rob department stores on Christmas Eve.
 But they run into problems when the conman befriends a troubled kid, and the security boss discovers the plot.

-This wasn't as funny or shocking as I'd been led to believe over the last decade, but I did really like John Ritter's prissy prudishness and a few of the other actors' line readings!
+This wasn't as funny or shocking as I'd been led to believe, but I did really like John Ritter's prissy prudishness and a few of the other actors' line readings!
 I didn't quite buy the attempts at pathos, but at least I've finally seen it.